 - 4.3 The Principles are then divided further into several sub-principles. - 4.4 In response to this new Framework, the Governance Arrangements Assessment Group has considered the Framework's Core Principles and Sub-principles and has created a Governance Risk Register, which will be part of the Council's Corporate Risk Register.
+The Governance Risk Register identifies risks in 23 areas of governance, noting the controls that the Council has in place to mitigate these risks.
+This includes a new risk that has been added during 2020/21, which is "inadequate arrangements and action by Council Services to manage health and safety risks effectively". - 4.5 Specific responsibility for these risks have been distributed across the Council as follows

-The Governance Risk Register identifies risks in 22 governance areas, noting the controls that the Council has in place to mitigate these risks. - 4.5 As is usual in risk management arrangements, consideration is given to two factors when scoring the size of these risks: - The Impact of the event if the risk were realised - The Likelihood of the risk being realised.
+- 4.6 The relevant department is responsible for assessing these risks continuously, with the Governance Arrangements Assessment Group keeping an overview of them. - 4.7 As is usual in risk management arrangements, consideration is given to two factors when scoring the size of these risks: - The Impact of the event if the risk were realised - The Likelihood of the risk being realised.

-4.6 The Impact and Likelihood are given a score of 1 to 5, using the following scoring guidelines.
+4.8 The Impact and Likelihood are given a score of 1 to 5, using the following scoring guidelines.